“You have filled my heart with greater joy than when their grain and new wine abound.” ~Psalm 4:7

 Psalm 97:11 says, “Light is shed upon the righteous and joy on the upright in heart.
 Rejoice in the Lord, you who are righteous, and praise His holy name.”

 The joy of the Lord is a fruit of the Spirit (Gal.
 5:22) intended for sharing.
 Pouring out joy imparts joy.
-Ever notice how difficult it is to be down when in the presence of God’s joy that shines someone else?
+Ever notice how difficult it is to be down when in the presence of God’s joy that pours through someone else?

 Even when we sin, the Lord provides a restoration of joy for those who repent.